platformsh/platformsh-docs/docs/src/administration/organizations.md

 {{< description >}}

+## Organization settings

+As an organization owner, you can manage basic settings of your organization, like its name and URL.

+## Organization billing

+As an organization owner, or as an organization user with the `manage billing` role, you can access and download the invoices, or edit billing information like the credit card, the billing address...

-## Organization roles
+## Organization users & roles

-As an organization owner, you can invite users to your organization and give them the following permissions:
+As an organization owner, or as an organization user with the `manage users` role, you can invite other users to your organization and grant them the following roles:

 * **Manage plans**: Add, remove and edit plans and plan options for your existing projects.
 (Change plan, change storage, change the number of environments, change the number of user licenses)
 * **Manage billing**: Add, remove and edit billing information.
 Access invoices and vouchers.